Changing the name of GGC’s camp in Morin-Heights

 Quebec Council is changing the name of our camp on Lac Bouchette in Morin-Heights to be a starting point for conversation surrounding land recognition, reconciliation, and a step in ensuring that Girl Guide spaces are welcoming to all girls, women, Two-Spirit people.

-Why are we changing the name?
+Why did we change the name?

 As part of GGC’s journey of reconciliation, the Apology to Indigenous Peoples by Girl Guides of Canada was released in 2021.